build-on-aws/content/posts/parameters-and-secrets-lambda-extension-with-python/index.md

 ![The lambda Configuration page](images/lambda-configuration.png)

-We could attach a policy to give us full read and write access to Secrets Manager, but that defies the rule of 'least privilege' so instead we'll add only the permission to read the secret that we want.
+We could attach a policy to give us full read and write access to Secrets Manager, but that defies the rule of 'least privilege', so instead we'll add only the permission to read the secret that we want.
 If we were fetching from Parameter Store, we would need to add similar permissions to access from there.

 Click on ``Add Permissions`` and then ``Create inline policy``.
 Choose the ``JSON`` tab and then paste in the following: